Trip at a Glance

 Tambomachay

-It is located 9 km from the city, known as the Inca baths due to the shape of its water sources, it could also be a temple dedicated to the worship of water and purification for the Inca.
-It has three platforms where offers were placed.
+Located 9 km from the city, Tambomachay is known as the “Inca baths” due to the elegant shape of its water fountains.
+It may also have been a temple dedicated to the worship of water and purification for the Inca ruler.
+It features three superimposed platforms where offerings were placed, harmoniously integrated with the surrounding landscape.

 Inclusions